taemincode/taemincode.github.io/_posts/2025-8-16-logistic-regression.md

 ### 🔍 How Does It Learn?
 We've learned that we need cost functions in order to use gradient descent to find the best fitting graph in the data (this is explained in the [previous blog](/ml/2025/08/06/linear-regression.html)).
 However, if we use the same cost function as linear regression (MSE) for logistic regression, we get a cost function as below:
 ![MSE in linear vs logistic regression](/assets/images/posts/2025/logistic-regression/mse.png) As you could see, while the cost function plot for linear regression is a smooth convex, the cost function plot for logistic regression is a wiggly non-convex.
-This makes it hard to reach the global minimum as there would be lots of local minima that gradient descent can be stuck in.
-So, let me introduce a cost function for logistic regression: Binary Cross-Entropy (also called Log Loss)!
+This makes it hard to reach the global minimum since there are many local minima where gradient descent can get stuck.
+Instead, we use a different cost function: Binary Cross-Entropy (also called Log Loss)!
 This is the formula of binary cross-entropy:<br><br>
 $$
 J(w, b) = -\frac{1}{m} \sum_{i=1}^{m} \Big[ y^{(i)} \log\big(\hat{y}^{(i)}\big) + \big(1 - y^{(i)}\big) \log\big(1 - \hat{y}^{(i)}\big) \Big]
 $$